The Road To Carbon Neutral2021-09-21T03:22:33+00:00

 A SEQUESTERED APPROACH

-A recent research report put New Zealand sheep and beef farms as collectively being at or near carbon neutral, because of carbon being sequestered though native and woody vegetation on our farms, which is maintained and not released, unlike intensive cropping systems.
+A recent LCA study revealed that New Zealand’s on-farm footprint is almost half the average of other countries compared to in the study.
+This is in part because of carbon being sequestered though native and woody vegetation on our farms, which is maintained and not released, unlike intensive cropping systems.

 Our beef and lamb is from family farms, not feedlots or factories, and we produce in harmony with nature, using methods passed down from generation to generation and improved upon every day.